jmunoz1992/queue-manager/README.md

 # queue-manager

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App that manages the queue for PRs ready to merge.

+## Details
+- When the `READY_FOR_MERGE` label is added to the PR, a `QUEUED FOR MERGE #X` label will be added.
+The `X`  will be the next open spot in the queue.

 ## Setup